fyu/dilation/README.md

 ## Introduction

-Properties of dilated convolution are discussed in the [arXiv report](http://arxiv.org/abs/1511.07122) under ICLR 2016 review.
+Properties of dilated convolution are discussed in the [arXiv report](http://arxiv.org/abs/1511.07122) accepted as ICLR 2016 conference paper.
 It can be used for semantic image segmentation and learning context information.
 This repo releases the network definition discussed in the report and the trained models.

 ### Citing